📝 TL;DR

 ✅ Solution

-Use the Coalesce function to scan a list of parameters and return the first non-blank value, significantly reducing formula complexity.
+Implement the Coalesce function.
+This function effectively scans through a list of parameters and returns the first non-blank value, simplifying formula complexity significantly.

 🔧 How It’s Done